-Our aim is to help young people gain the skills needed to live independently, by developing confidence, self-respect, and the ambition to achieve their goals.
+We aim to help young people gain the skills needed to live independently by developing confidence, self-respect, and the ambition to achieve their goals.

 Together we focus on the young person’s strengths to help them identify what they want to help them build a better future.
 We’re an integral stepping-stone to a young person’s independence, helping their families, too.